 Use shot 3.3.1.

 Parent (Smadar Dolev) speaking to talent (Efrat).
-Alternate between parent speaking and talent listening Parent speaking text in quotes was filmed and marked as 3.9.2.
+Alternate between parent speaking and talent listening.
+Parent speaking text in quotes was filmed and marked as 3.9.2.
 Use shot 3.3.1 to show talent listening. to reduce the amount of text parent has to memorize (parent can then glance at lines on script intermittently).

 Efrat Sher-Censor: For acceptance, assign a high score when the parent speaks lovingly of the child, is pleased and proud with the child's accomplishments, and displays empathy for the child's weaknesses and negative behaviors [1-TXT].